ffbeast/ffbeast.github.io/docs/en/common_firmware.md

 {: .important }
-> I hope you understand obvious things like keep power and all connected while flashing process is running :)
+> I trust you're already aware of the basics, such as ensuring a stable power supply and keeping
+> all connections intact during the flashing process.
+Happy flashing!